- be_ixf; php_sdk; php_sdk_1.4.18

 Can I apply for residency for prior terms?

-No. Residency changes are only good for future terms and complete materials must be submitted by the last day you can register for classes for the term for which you are applying for residency.
+No. Residency changes are only good for future terms and complete materials must be submitted by the last day of the first week of the term for which you are applying for residency.

 How do I determine if I’m “financially independent or dependent”?